rauc/rauc/docs/reference.rst

   .. important::
-    RAUC uses the file name extension and the slot type to decide how to extract the image file content to the slot.
+    RAUC uses the file name extension and the slot type to decide how to install the image file content to the slot.
     Make sure to only use :ref:`supported file name extensions
     <sec-ref-image-types-to-fileext-map>`!